versioned/versioned-doc/README.md

 The REST API has detailed [API documentation](http://api.versioned.io) (built on Swagger) available and the API documentation specific to your project (the models defined in each space) is linked from the [Admin UI](http://app.versioned.io).

+## GraphQL

+The [REST API](http://api.versioned.io) contains a GraphQL endpoint that allows clients to access the graph of published data in a powerful and efficient way.
+The recommended way to explore this feature is to use the GraphiQL UI that is linked from the Api page in the [Admin UI](http://app.versioned.io).

 ## The Admin UI

 The [Admin UI](http://app.versioned.io) is where content creators manage